casiana2075/Java_Programming/lab7/Homework/README.md

     Process finished with exit code 0

-# output example for TimeKeeper(just a pice of code where the program stops)
+# output example for TimeKeeper(just a pice of ooutput where the program stops)

     *Tile from 1 to 1000 has been added to the game.*
     ...